babyloniaapp/docs/roadmap.md

 * [ ] Conversion of BABY to BABY V2
 * [ ] Starting the process of swapping BABY to BABY V2
-* [ ] Deploying the liquidity pairs on the Pancakeswap / BSC chain starting with BABY - BNB & BABY - BUSD
+* [ ] Deploying the liquidity pairs on the Pancakeswap / BSC chain, starting with BABY – BNB & BABY - BUSD
 * [ ] Setting the open market price at $0.04